25 Best Things to Do in Sequoia & Kings Canyon National Park

 1. General Sherman Tree

-The General Sherman Tree is the biggest tree in the world, so for obvious reasons, I’d say it's worth your time!
+The General Sherman Tree is the biggest tree in the world, so for obvious reasons, it’s absolutely a must-see if it’s your first time visiting Sequoia National Park!

 My Print - General Sherman Tree